-2.1 The school does not unlawfully discriminate against anyone, whether pupil, parent, staff or visitor, on the grounds of gender, race, colour, nationality, ethnic or national origins, disability, sexual orientation, religion or belief or age.

-2.2 The school promotes the principles of fairness and justice for all through the education that it provides in the school and through the promotion of British Values.

-2.3 The school seeks to ensure that, wherever possible, all pupils have equal access to the full range of educational opportunities provided by the school and that, where necessary, support is provided for pupils who experience difficulty accessing the curriculum.

-2.4 The school strives to constantly identify and remove any forms of indirect discrimination that may form barriers to learning for some groups by reviewing assessing its policies and practices.

-2.5 The school ensures that recruitment, employment, promotion and development opportunities are open to all.

-2.6 The school challenges personal prejudice and stereotypical views whenever they occur.
+- 2.1 The school does not unlawfully discriminate against anyone, whether pupil, parent, staff or visitor, on the grounds of gender, race, colour, nationality, ethnic or national origins, disability, sexual orientation, religion or belief or age. - 2.2 The school promotes the principles of fairness and justice for all through the education that it provides in the school and through the promotion of British Values and strives to eliminate unlawful discrimination, harassment and victimisation. - 2.3 The school seeks to ensure that, wherever possible, all pupils have equal access to the full range of educational opportunities provided by the school and that, where necessary, support is provided for pupils who experience difficulty accessing the curriculum. - 2.4 The school strives to constantly identify and remove any forms of indirect discrimination that may form barriers to learning for some groups by reviewing assessing its policies and practices. - 2.5 The school ensures that recruitment, employment, promotion and development opportunities are open to all, advancing equality of opportunity. - 2.6 The school challenges personal prejudice and stereotypical views whenever they occur.
 The school is aware that prejudice and stereotyping can be caused by misconception and by ignorance.
-Through positive educational experiences, and support for each individual's point of view, the school aims to promote positive social attitudes and respect for all.
-2.7 The school values each pupil's worth, celebrating both people's individuality and the cultural diversity of the community centred on the school and shows respect for everyone.

-2.8 The school and its staff strive to be proactive in tackling prejudice and unlawful discrimination.
+Through positive educational experiences, and support for each individual's point of view, the school aims to promote positive social attitudes and respect for all. - 2.7 The school values each pupil's worth, celebrating both people's individuality and the cultural diversity of the community centred on the school and shows respect for everyone. - 2.8 The school and its staff strive to be proactive in tackling prejudice and unlawful discrimination by fostering good relations through tackling prejudice and promoting understanding.